Bigdatascholar/blocktacktoe/README.md

 	node_modules/.bin/testrpc

-New tab, then open the Truffle console into this test blockchain:
+Open a new terminal tab with the Truffle console to push your contract to this local blockchain:

 	truffle console

-Delete the 'build' folder, then compile in the Truffle Console with (skip if contract is already deployed):

 	compile

-Migrate in the Truffle Console with (skip if contract is already deployed):

 	migrate	--reset

+Open a new terminal tab (or close the Truffle Console with Ctrl + C) and run the React frontend:

+	npm start

 Check your contract state from the Truffle Console any time with:

 	contactStorage.deployed().then(instance => instance.getContacts())

-Or, open a new terminal tab (or close the Truffle Console with Ctrl + C) and run the React frontend:

-	npm start